mossbanay/Psychology-3-4/Glossary.md

 ### Order effect
 ##### See also confounding variables

-The order effect occurs when the chronological order of events has some sort of effect on the DV.
 "An order effect is an influence on a particular trial that arises from its position in a sequence of trials" (Heiman, 2002)

 Examples include:
 - The order of questions on a survey
+- In an experiment concerning the affect of alcohol on driving performance, it is important to give the participants alcohol after the sober test but before the second test.

 ### Placebo
 ##### See also placebo effect